JoshDoug/Notes/MatLab/MatLab-Basics.md

 * `primes(x)` returns primes up to and including `x`
 * `list_primes(x)` lists the first `x` primes

+### Timing functions

+* `tic` - Starts a built-in millisecond stopwatch
+* `toc` - Returns the time elapsed since the last tic

+Basic setup is simpyl putting the `tic` before the code block/line to be measured and the `toc` after.
+These can be easily run from the interpeter as well.
+The value of `toc` can be stored in a variable which is useful when measuring multiple parts of a program.

 ## Operators

 As with most languages there are two types of operators, mathematical operators, and logical operators.